- Chocolate Making Kits

 With raw cacao by contrast, the beans are never roasted, the extraction of the butter and powder is done on a small scale, under low temperatures, conching is not done and tempering is typically skipped also.
 See my blog post "To Temper or Not To Temper, That is the Question" for more thoughts on this topic.

 Instead, here at Elements for Life we use Sweet Freedom (a low GI syrup made from fruit extracts), raw honey or Coconut Palm Sugar (a low GI sugar made the the nectar of the coconut palm) in place of cane sugar or artifical sweeteners.
-A variety of superfood ingredients, such as lucuma and maca can also be added to change the flavour and smoothness of your raw chocolates.
-There's certainly no need for any additional fats, no packers or bulking agents.
+A variety of super food ingredients, such as lucuma and maca can also be added to change the flavour and smoothness of your raw chocolates.

 Raw Chocolate Adventure